 Throughout winter when the bay tree is less active is should not require any feed or fertiliser.

 Bay Tree Watering

-Pot grown trees have restricted access to water, so will need to be watered regularly in hot or dry periods.
+Just like other potted plants, pot grown bay trees have restricted access to water, so will need to be watered regularly in hot or dry periods.

 Bay Tree Pruning

 Conduct the hard pruning of your bay tree in the springtime.
 This is the best time to get the initial shaping in for the tree.
 Once the tree starts in the growing season you may need to get another lighter pruning done in the summer just to neaten up the shape.